bhargavtz/Csharp-codes/README.md

 ## Contents

+### Code Snippets

+The [code-snippets](code-snippets/) directory contains short and focused code snippets, each highlighting a specific C# feature or concept.
+These snippets are perfect for quick reference and learning.

 ### Projects

 Explore the [projects](projects/) directory to find larger C# projects.
 These projects showcase the implementation of more complex applications, allowing you to delve into real-world scenarios.